Cortana (virtual assistant): Expansion (2015–2018)

-Cortana in other services

-Microsoft has integrated Cortana into numerous products such as Microsoft Edge, the browser bundled with Windows 10.
-Microsoft's Cortana assistant is deeply integrated into its Edge browser.
-Cortana can find opening hours when on restaurant sites, show retail coupons for websites, or show weather information in the address bar.
+Microsoft integrated Cortana into numerous products such as Microsoft Edge.
+Microsoft's Cortana assistant was deeply integrated into the browser.
+Cortana was able to find opening hours when on restaurant sites, show retail coupons for websites, or show weather information in the address bar.
 At the Worldwide Partners Conference 2015 Microsoft demonstrated Cortana integration with products such as GigJam.
 Conversely, Microsoft announced in late April 2016 that it would block anything other than Bing and Edge from being used to complete Cortana searches, again raising questions of anti-competitive practices by the company.

-Microsoft's "Windows in the car" concept includes Cortana.
+Microsoft's "Windows in the car" concept included Cortana.
 The concept makes it possible for drivers to make restaurant reservations and see places before they go there.

 At Microsoft Build 2016, Microsoft announced plans to integrate Cortana into Skype (Microsoft's video-conferencing and instant messaging service) as a bot to allow users to order food, book trips, transcribe video messages and make calendar appointments through Cortana in addition to other bots.
-As of 2016, Cortana can underline certain words and phrases in Skype conversations that relate to contacts and corporations.
+As of 2016, Cortana was able to underline certain words and phrases in Skype conversations that relate to contacts and corporations.
 A writer from Engadget has criticised the Cortana integration in Skype for responding only to very specific keywords, feeling as if she was "chatting with a search engine" due to the impersonal way the bots replied to certain words such as "Hello" causing the Bing Music bot to bring up Adele's song of that name.

 Microsoft also announced at Microsoft Build 2016 that Cortana would be able to cloud-synchronise notifications between Windows 10 Mobile's and Windows 10's Action Center, as well as notifications from Android devices.

 In December 2016, Microsoft announced the preview of Calendar.help, a service that enabled people to delegate the scheduling of meetings to Cortana.
 Users interact with Cortana by including her in email conversations.
 Cortana would then check people's availability in Outlook Calendar or Google Calendar, and work with others Cc'd on the email to schedule the meeting.
 The service relied on automation and human-based computation.

-In May 2017, Microsoft in collaboration with Harman Kardon announced INVOKE, a voice-activated speaker featuring Cortana.
-The premium speaker has a cylindrical design and offers 360 degree sound, the ability to make and receive calls with Skype, and all of the other features currently available with Cortana.
+In May 2017, Microsoft announced INVOKE, a voice-activated speaker featuring Cortana, in collaboration with Harman Kardon.
+The premium speaker has a cylindrical design and offers 360-degree sound, the ability to make and receive calls with Skype, and all of the other features currently available with Cortana.